 Today I wanted to talk about a topic that can be confusing when you first decide to start a blog – the initial setup.
 You’ll read things about free blogging platforms, self-hosted platforms, domains and hosting and the many differences between them.
 This post will explain all that!

 I’ve actually had this in my drafts since March 2015 after a #lbloggers chat on Twitter.
-During that chat (and a few different chats since) there was a lot of confusion about the different blogging platforms, the two versions of WordPress and being self-hosted versus having a custom domain name, with a lot of people thinking that they were the same thing.
+During that chat there was a lot of confusion about the different blogging platforms, the two versions of WordPress and being self-hosted versus having a custom domain name.

 Below is an overview of what a domain is, what hosting is and the differences between using a free hosted blogging platform and self-hosted blogging platform.